microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 Param | Type | Description
 --- | --- | ---
-result | TaskResult | TaskResult enum of Success or Failed.
+result | TaskResult | TaskResult enum of Succeeded, SucceededWithIssues or Failed.
 message | string | A message which will be logged as an error issue if the result is Failed.